I Want to...

 Green Bin

-Starting October 6, 2025, the City of Brockville will provide weekly Green Bin collection for household organic waste.
-The program is being implemented in accordance with Ontario’s Food and Organic Waste Policy Statement.
-Pick up will be on the same day as your regularly scheduled garbage collection.
-Find your pick up schedule by entering your address in the Recycle Coach App below or checking the Collection Days Map in our Waste Collection Calendar.
+The City of Brockville provides weekly Green Bin collection for household organic waste.
+The program was implemented in accordance with Ontario’s Food and Organic Waste Policy Statement.
+Pickup is on the same day as your regularly scheduled garbage collection.
+Please refer to the Waste Collection Calendar to determine your collection day.

 Tips for using your kitchen container and green bin: